tjmahr/dissertation/docs/12-aim1-methods.md

 could not verify the gaze after 10 s, the trial continued.
 This procedure guaranteed that for most trials, the child was looking to the display before presenting the carrier phrase and that the experiment was ready to record the child's response to the carrier.
-During Year 1 (age 3) and Year 2 (age 4), an attention-getter (e.g., *check it out*!) played 1 s following the end of the target noun.
-These reinforcers were dropped in Year 3 (age 5) to streamline the experiment for older listeners.
+During year 1 (age 3) and year 2 (age 4), an attention-getter (e.g., *check it out*!) played 1 s following the end of the target noun.
+These reinforcers were dropped in year 3 (age 5) to streamline the experiment for older listeners.